-The counseling office is great starting point for students in need of help.
-Whether the issue is a mental health issue such as anxiety, depression, or suicidal thoughts; or a situational problem such as relationship, academic, or financial; help exists.
-Information disclosed during counseling will be kept confidential and will only be released under the following circumstances: your written permission; suspected physical or sexual abuse or neglect of a child or incapacitated adult; if you appear to be a threat to yourself or someone else; court order; or medical emergency.
+The counseling office is a great starting point for students in need of help.
+Whether the issue is a mental health issue such as anxiety, depression, or suicidal thoughts; or a situational problem such as relationship, academic, or financial; help is available.
+Information disclosed to the counselor will be kept confidential and will only be released under the following circumstances: your written permission; suspected physical or sexual abuse or neglect of a child or incapacitated adult; if you appear to be a threat to yourself or someone else; court order; or medical emergency.

 Suicide is a growing concern on college campuses.
 Suicide is the second leading cause of death among college age students.
-If you are having thought of ending your life please reach out to a friend, family membe, counselor or hotline.
+If you are having thoughts of ending your life, please reach out to a friend, family member, counselor or hotline.
+If you are experiencing an emergency go to the nearest emergency room or call 911.
 Help does exist, and people do care.

-If the counselor is unavailable and an emergency situation exists, there are other counseling resources availble to students.
+If the counselor is unavailable, there are other counseling resources available to students.
 Counseling Resources Link

 AboutWestern Oklahoma State College, established as Altus Junior College in 1926, is the oldest original municipal two-year college still in existence in Oklahoma...